Paid Promotion: How to Improve Your Paid Content Promotion Efforts, Measurement, and Reporting

 Above is an example of a very simple microconversion dashboard set up within Google Analytics.
 The great thing about these custom dashboards is that they can be customized using segmentation.
 Date ranges can also be changed on the fly to allow for any comparison.
 PDF exports can be downloaded directly or scheduled to email to specified recipients as well.
 This is especially handy when these dashboards need to be presented to individuals not well versed in the use of Google Analytics.

 Throughout the course of our paid content promotion, we identified a plethora of great opportunities for improving campaigns.
 We hope that this blog provided some ideas to improve your own tactics as well as some ideas for communicating their value through microconversion analysis and dashboards.
+Check out how Paid Promotion and Native Advertising compare to PPC!

 Have you had any experiences with paid content promotion on alternate channels?
 What are some other microconversions that you track to provide value to your clients?
 We’d love to hear about it below!